 We can thank labor unions for many advantages in this country.
 It is union members who secured the five-day workweek and the eight-hour workday.
 They brought about the end of sweatshops and child labor in the 20th century and introduced minimum wage, paid overtime and holidays.
 They helped inaugurate such benefits as Social Security and Medicare, and established job safety laws and civil rights protections.
 The power of collective bargaining has clearly seen glorious days in American history.
 Now, however, union membership and public support for unions is steadily declining.
 The power of unions to negotiate is dwindling, which can only have grave consequences, particularly for middle class Americans.

 After World War II, writes Harold Meyerson of The Washington Post, over a third of the American workforce was unionized.
 In the peak years of unionization from 1947 through 1972, both productivity and median household income increased by 102 percent.
 As the numbers repeatedly show, unions can and have made an incredible difference for the American workforce.
 A 2012 report by Lawrence Mishel from the Economic Policy Institute says those workers covered by a collective bargaining contract earn 13.6 percent higher wages than their nonunion counterparts.
 Additionally, they are 28.2 percent more likely to be covered by employer-provided health insurance and 53.9 percent more likely to have employer-provided pensions.
-They also enjoy an average of three
+They also enjoy an average of three extra days of paid time off.

 It isn't only the union members, however, that reap the benefits of collective bargaining.
 According to Princeton economist, Henry Farber, nonunion workers in an industry that is merely 20 percent unionized enjoy wages 7.5 percent higher due to the presence of unions.
 This is because employers in heavily unionized industries have to compete with union employers.
 They often meet union standards simply to avoid the emergence of a union in their own workplace.
 This is sometimes known as the "union threat effect," although it doesn't always have to be threatening.
 Many benefits, such as pensions and heath insurance, were first instituted by unions but soon became commonplace, applying to all workers, union members or not.
 Additionally, unions don't just bargain for higher wages or more paid overtime.
 Collective bargaining can accomplish a whole host of things that benefit all of us, from smaller class sizes in schools to better patient care in hospitals.